onigiri070/sshman/README.md

+# SSHman
-# SSHman - Excessively simple SSH connection manager written in Python
+_Excessively simple SSH connection manager written in Python_
 ------

 SSHman is a very basic command line utility for quickly viewing and accessing SSH connection details.